 Only the ten most important academic publications and the ten most important additional research achievements of the applicant are to be considered when evaluating the application.
-As a signatory to the Agreement on Reforming Research Assessment, the FWF also emphasizes that, in assessing research performance, reviewers should refrain from using metrics such as journal impact factors, Article Influence Scores, or the h-index.
+As a signatory to the Agreement on Reforming Research Assessment, the FWF also emphasizes that, in assessing research performance, reviewers should refrain from using journal-based metrics such as journal impact factors, Article Influence Scores, or the h-index.

-Please review the current proposal15 based on the following six assessment criteria: 1) innovation and novelty, 2) quality of the proposed research, 3) approach and feasibility, 4) researchers' qualifications, 5) ethics, sex and gender, and 6) overall evaluation.
-For each of these criteria except 5) we ask you for both written comments and a rating on a scale from "outstanding" to "poor."
+Please review the current proposal12 based on the following seven assessment criteria: 1) innovation and novelty, 2) quality of the proposed research, 3) approach and feasibility, 4) applicant's qualifications, 5) career development, 6) ethics, sex and gender, and 7) overall evaluation.
+For each of these criteria except 6) we ask you for both written comments and a rating on a scale from "outstanding" to "poor."
 Please be aware, however, that the FWF's funding decision will be based primarily on reviewers' written assessments rather than the ratings assigned.